 It is essential that the dogs spending time with us are provided with enrichment and walks throughout the day.
 Volunteers will work with dogs, spending quality time focusing not only on physical exercise, but working on basic training to work on manners.
 Our goal is not to physically tire them, but mentally feel satisfied at the end of the day.
 Dog may show unpredictable behavior and test our boundaries in the unfamiliarity and stress that the shelter environment brings.
 Only positive reinforcement and shelter taught training techniques are approved.
 Not all volunteers expressing interest in this position will be approved.

 Volunteers can help with dog walking starting at the age of 18.

 Fundraising is a crucial in raising sufficient funding for the annual cost of our shelter operations and animal care.
-As a result we require a lot of helping hands throughout the planning process and during the event.
-Fundraisers range from small events such as tag days and dog house collections, to our large events- Wags to Whiskers, Walk for Whiskers and annual Gala.
+They require a lot of helping hands throughout the planning process and during the event.
+Fundraisers range from small events such as tag days and dog house collections, to our large events- Wags to Whiskers, Walk for Whiskers, the Yard Sale and annual Gala.
 Events are wonderful to get involved in for volunteers who would like to donate their time but may not have time each week to give.
 Tasks and shifts differ depending on event.

 Fostering/ Safety Net

 The Foster Caregiver Program allows shelter cats and dogs to recover from illness, nurse their young or become a well-socialized pet in the comfort of a home environment.
-In general our foster needs focus primary around cats with the occasional needs for dog and small animal fosters.
+Our foster needs focus primary around cats with the occasional needs for dog and small animal fosters.
 For more information on our shelters current needs please contact our Director of Volunteer Resources.

 Volunteers can help with foster care starting at the age of 18.